Blog

 • Blood in urine

 Some patients may need to pause or stop an infusion because of severe inflammation of the bladder and blood in the urine.
-These problems are more likely to occur if you received pelvic radiation therapy.
+These problems are more likely to occur if you have received pelvic radiation therapy.

 Tell your healthcare provider immediately if you have: